akash-chandrasekar/Machine_learning/README.md

 # Code
-The repo contains all my data science related code which is from scratch
+Hey there!
+This repo is all about how I learned machine learning